sansumbrella/Choreograph/README.md

 ### Phrase, Sequence

-A Phrase defines the behavior of a value over time.
+A Phrase defines a change in value over time, like "bounce up and down for three seconds.""
 The built-in phrase RampTo linearly interpolates a value over time.
 Other built-in Phrases include Hold, which holds a value for an amount of time, and LoopPhrase, which takes an existing Phrase and repeats it a number of times.
 It is simple to add your own Phrases by extending `Phrase<T>`.

 A Sequence is a collection of Phrases.
 Sequences are the primary object you manipulate to build animations.
 Choreograph’s method-chaining syntax allows you to build up sophisticated Sequences by telling them to do one Phrase `then` another.
 Sequences can compose other Sequences, too, by either wrapping the Sequence in a Phrase or duplicating the other’s Phrases.